Junicornus/Movie-Trailer-Website/README.md

 AUTHORS

-    fresh_tomatoes.py by UDACITY
-    entertainment.py and media.py by Jennifer Nicolay
+    original source code of fresh_tomatoes.py by UDACITY: https://github.com/udacity/ud036_StarterCode changes made in HTML section by Jennifer Nicolay entertainment.py and media.py written by Jennifer Nicolay

 THANKS

-    Thanks go to Udacity for providing the fresh_tomatoes.py file to easily generate an HTML file from the other modules.
+    Thanks go to Udacity for providing the original fresh_tomatoes.py file to easily generate an HTML file from the other modules.

 COPYRIGHT/LICENSE

-    fresh_tomatoes module was friendly provided my Udacity.
+    All rights reserved.